Sophia Xiao Pu

 - Trustworthy AI: detecting machine-generated text (EMNLP 2023), and removing LLM watermarks (NAACL 2025).

-- Evaluation: building an extrinsic evaluation framework for text summarization (COLING 2024).
+- Evaluation: extrinsic evaluation for text summaries (COLING 2024).

-- Efficiency: compressing prompts (EMNLP 2024), evaluating and mitigating overthinking in reasoning models (Arxiv 2025).
+- Efficiency: compressing prompts (EMNLP 2024), evaluating and mitigating overthinking in reasoning models (COLM 2025).

 (Only [co-]lead-author papers are listed.)